Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Methodology

-This attention mechanism allowed the model to differentiate between observed and unobserved markers, assigning context-aware, time-sensitive weights within each hyperedge.
+Intuitively, \(\alpha_j(i, k_0)\) measures how much the current progression point \( v_{k_0} \) should attend to marker \( v_i \): using time-aware encodings for already-observed markers and position-based encodings for markers that may develop in the future.
 We then constructed the adaptive incidence matrix \( \mathbf{H}_p \) by modulating each entry with the cross-attention weight from the current marker \( v_{k_0} \) to the marker \( v_i \):

-Here, \( \alpha_e(i, k_0) \) encodes the directional and time-aware importance of marker \( v_i \) under the current progression context.
+Here, \( \alpha_j(i, k_0) \) encodes the directional and time-aware importance of marker \( v_i \) under the current progression context.
 This formulation allows the incidence matrix to capture both structural relations and temporal dynamics, reflecting the evolving role of each marker during disease progression.